str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Implement A* search using Euclidean distance as your heuristic.
 You'll need to implement heuristic_euclid() then pass that function to a_star() as the heuristic parameter.
 We provide null_heuristic() as a baseline heuristic to test against when calling a_star tests.

-**Hint**:
+> **Hint**:

-You can find a node's position by calling:
-**!!!** `graph.node[n].get('position')` to check if the key is available.
+> You can find a node's position by calling **!!!** `graph.node[n].get('position')` to check if the key is available.

-**Notes**:
+> **Notes**:
-1. You do need to include start and goal in the path.
+> 1. You do need to include start and goal in the path.
-2. If your start and goal are the same then just return []
+> 2. If your start and goal are the same then just return []
-3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
-4. The above are just to keep your results consistent with our test cases.
+> 4. The above are just to keep your results consistent with our test cases.

 ### Exercises
 The following exercises will require you to implement several kinds of bidirectional searches.
 For these exercises, we recommend you take a look at the following resources.